varocketry/guitar-mastery-hub/public/lessons/lesson_034_key_signatures_circle_of_fifths.md

 Use it every time you play, write, or analyze music.

-**See you in Lesson 35 - where we complete the Circle with flat keys in depth!** 🎸
+**See you in Lesson 35 - where we complete the Circle with flat keys in depth!** ðŸŽ¸

 ---

-## 📝 TRACK YOUR PRACTICE
+## ðŸ“ TRACK YOUR PRACTICE

 **Ready to log your practice session?**